Making the most of your outdoor space

 Although it looks just as lovely, it may take a bit more time to establish a full coverage.
 It’ll be worth it though, I promise!

 In researching for this article, there were numerous images that appealed to me over and over and it took a while to pinpoint exactly what drew me in.
-But it was the garden spaces that used the concept of layering and zoning that did it.
+But it was the outdoor spaces that used the concept of layering and zoning that did it.

 This is basically when you portion off different parts of the garden by changing up the type of plants, or the level, or the activity that is going to take place in that area.
 You may think this would make the space look smaller, but actually the reverse is true!